-This sample session assumes the interMedia Code Wizard has been installed.
+This sample session assumes the interMedia Code Wizard has been installed in the ORDSYS schema.

 Perform the following steps:

 Step 1 Create a table to store images for the application by starting SQLPlus and connecting to the SCOTT schema in the database.